Logan-McDonald/secure-swe-469-project/README.md

 ## Execution
 To excute this python code, you first need to have Python 3 or greater installed.
 You also need to be using python 3.10.8 as the interpreter version.
+(It may work with other versions of python, but this is the recommended version.)

 ### Procedure
 1. Open a terminal in the same directory as `polysteg.py`